thomasmeadows/angular-ui-chat/README.md

     };

     $scope.chatPrivateMessageCallbackFunction = function(message, userObject){
-      //process is activity here for user is typing...
+      //process message here whenever a private message is sent from the client user
+      //you can also alter the message here and return the change return message;
     };

+    $scope.messageDeleteCallbackFunction = function(messageObject){
+      //call for when an admin wants to delete a message };

   ```